SnowyMouse/invader/README.md

 issues playing back this type of dialogue.

 #### Audio formats
-These are the different audio formats that invader-sound supports.
+These are the different audio formats that invader-sound supports, assuming a 16-bit, 44.1 kHz stereo input.

 Format                | Bitrate (44100 Hz stereo) | Type
 --------------------- | ------------------------- | ---------------------------
-16-bit PCM            | 1411.2 kbps               | Lossless if input is 16-bit
+16-bit PCM            | 1411.2 kbps               | Lossless
+FLAC       (`-l 0.8`) | ~875   kbps (on average)  | Lossless; FLAC 8 (best)
+FLAC       (`-l 0.5`) | ~900   kbps (on average)  | Lossless; FLAC 5 (faster)
-Ogg Vorbis (`-q 1`)   | ~500.0 kbps (on average)  | Lossy; Max quality
+Ogg Vorbis (`-l 1`)   | ~500   kbps (on average)  | Lossy; Max quality
-Ogg Vorbis (`-q 0.5`) | ~160.0 kbps (on average)  | Lossy; Transparent quality
+Ogg Vorbis (`-l 0.5`) | ~160   kbps (on average)  | Lossy; Transparent quality
-Ogg Vorbis (`-q 0.3`) | ~112.0 kbps (on average)  | Lossy; Oggenc default
+Ogg Vorbis (`-l 0.3`) | ~112   kbps (on average)  | Lossy; Oggenc default
 Xbox ADPCM            | ~390.8 kbps               | Lossy

 #### Which audio format should I use?
-The only lossless format available is 16-bit PCM.
-This will, however, result in a drastic increase in map size, so it is not recommended to use this with long sounds.
+There are two options: lossless and lossy.
+Both have their pros and cons.

+#### Lossless
+Lossless means that the output is the same quality as the input.
+Of course, this is only true if your input bit depth, sample rate, and channel count matches your output.
+Halo only supports 22.05 kHz and 44.1 kHz, so supplying a 48 kHz input will require resampling which is lossy.
+And, of course, if your input is 24-bit PCM, then encoding to 16-bit PCM will be lossy, too.

+There are two lossless formats available: 16-bit PCM and FLAC.

+Using 16-bit PCM requires little to no processing, making it the fastest, but it does have a very high bitrate.
+This can make maps become massive really quickly.

+FLAC is compressed and supports up to 32-bit integer PCM samples.
+This makes it more flexible and better in bitrate.
+However, the actual compression ratio you get will vary sound-to-sound.

+Also, unmodified Halo PC, as released by Gearbox, does not support tags that have lossless data.
+The game can handle 16-bit PCM sounds, but you need a mod to enable this behavior.

+FLAC, on the other hand, cannot be decoded by Halo and will require modding to use it.
+Therefore, if your goal is to ensure compatibility across all versions of the game without mods, it is not recommended to use either format.

+#### Lossy
+Lossy means that the output may not be the same quality as the input.
+Discarding information means that the sound can be smaller, but it also means that it will never be exactly the same.

 Ogg Vorbis provides a good tradeoff in terms of bitrate and quality.
 Using 0.5 is considered "transparent" (unnoticeable quality loss) provided you use a lossless audio input (if not, then you may need to use a higher quality value), and this also gives you lower bitrate and better quality than Xbox ADPCM.
+Like FLAC, the bitrate varies sound-to-sound.

-Xbox ADPCM does not compress as efficiently as Ogg Vorbis, but it decodes considerably faster, so this may be beneficial for firing effects.
-However, we instead recommend using uncompressed 16-bit PCM if possible.
+Xbox ADPCM does not compress as efficiently as Ogg Vorbis, but it decodes faster.
+Even so, we don't recommend you use this for anything in newer assets.
+Unlike FLAC and Ogg Vorbis, the bitrate is constant.

+Both of these formats are supported by the game.

 ### invader-string
 This program generates string tags.
 If building a unicode or latin-1 tag,